emonislam079/creative-soft/README.md

 # Creative Software Co.

-Here is the live site of this website [Create React App](https://github.com/facebook/create-react-app).
+Here is the live site of this website [Creative Software Co.](https://gallant-wing-224597.netlify.app/).

 * This is a development site.